 She is ripping my heart out keeping me from him.

 Start by sending a card to her, a hand written note asking permission to think about seeing your grandson on a date that works for both of you.
 Sounds like you would need to be the better person.
 You have to do what is needed to see your grandson.
-Maybe to start you could only see him for a hour.
-This may not sound like much, but you need to start somewhere if she agrees.
-She may pick time and place(she make may not) you can not force her, it will just make things worse.

 If you think the child is in danger, you need to document evidence and enlist a qualified third party to intervene.
 You didn't explain how your involvement will benefit anyone or how you intend to demonstrate your love for this grandchild -- which is concerning.
+What can you offer to bring to the situation?
+Cook meals, teach games, do laundry, ferry to and from school/sports, etc?
+Otherwise this sounds like a tug of war between two adult ego's.
+No one is entitled to have access to children just on the basis of blood relation and for their own enjoyment.

 I feel sorry for anyone to be in a situation like this but we are not the people you should be talking to as we do not know all of the circumstances (and we do not need to) and I'm sure there are possibly health problems involved but a child should not be the one you two are battling over.